Sea-173/Sea-173.github.io/_pages/about.md

 ## Our paper [A Stochastic Polyhedral Approximation Method for Decentralized Composite Bilevel Optimization](https://sea-173.github.io/publication/2023-SPAM) has been submitted to NeurIPS 2023.

-Our paper is currently awaiting review.
+The paper is currently awaiting review.

 ## Our paper [Asynchronous Distributed Bilevel Optimization](https://openreview.net/pdf?id=_i0-12XqVJZ) was published as a conference paper at ICLR 2023